October 8–9, 2019, Chapel Hill, NC

 Previous attempts to address the wealth management integration in a roundtable discussion group have brought together senior executives in bank brokerage, and those discussions have deteriorated into therapy sessions complaining that bank retail financial advisors are excluded from working with the bank’s most affluent customers.
 For our study group, we are looking for executives who are responsible for all the components of wealth management and are in a position to identify the elements of each business model that result in top performance and consider alternative organizational structures.

-Our study groups offer a valuable and efficient opportunity to leverage the experience and knowledge of your peers and industry experts at no cost—thanks to our sponsors, travel, hotel accommodations, and group meals are complimentary for bank and credit union participants.
+Our study groups offer a valuable and efficient opportunity to leverage the experience and knowledge of your peers and industry experts at no cost—thanks to our sponsors, travel expenses up to $600, hotel accommodations, and group meals are complimentary for bank and credit union participants.
 We meet in the retreat setting of the Fearrington House Inn, a 5 Diamond, Relais et Chateaux resort near Chapel Hill.

 This study group would not be possible without the support of our sponsors.
 We acknowledge these organizations for their thought leadership and support.